GalMunGral/galmungal.github.io/theoretical-minimum.md

 - How the UI system connects with application code: Callbacks

-JComponent API defines methods for l Hierarchy management l Geometry management l Object status management l Layout l (Re)drawing l Damage management l Picking

-In subclasses and other parts of the toolkit: l Input dispatch and handling l Application interface l Pluggable looks and feels l Undo support l Accessibility

-Hierarchy Management
-l Swing interfaces are trees of components l To make something appear, you must add it to the tree l Swing takes care of many of the details from there l Screen redraw l Input dispatch

 Hierarchy Management
 l Lots of methods for manipulating the tree